sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 - The physical nation of Israel is an imperfect picture of the perfect bride that God is forming as part of the new creation.
 Being an Isralite does not automatically translate into being a part of the Bride.

 During the Acts period, God was illustrating to the nation of Israel that Abraham's seed wasn't just about being physically related to Abraham.
 He was especially doing this through the ministry of the Apostle Paul.

+Under the Old Covenant, one had to become a proselite to be blessed with Israel.
+But under the New Covenant, one required faith to be blessed with Abraham.